zWolfrost/strindex/README.md

 ## Supported filetypes
 *Support for more types won't be added unless I find some motivation to...*
 - PE files (".exe, ".dll"...)
-- Gamemaker data file ("data.win")
+- Gamemaker data files ("data.win")

 ## Installation
 You can install the program with the command `pip install strindex`.